If you haven’t set up your developer environment, please do so before continuing with this section.

 make megacheckruns the tool megacheck against the code base to find potential issues in the code.
 Please note the results are guidelines, and not mandatory in all cases.
 If in doubt, ask in the Developers community channel.

-Since running every single unit test takes a lot of time while making changes, you can run a subset of the serverside unit tests by using the following:
+Running every single unit test takes a lot of time while making changes, so you can run a subset of the serverside unit tests by using the following:

 go test -v -run='<test name or regex>' ./<package containing test>